 Other buttons (Samduck-sa, and no name Chinese buttons) will have a different feeling even with the same switch and spring.
 Here, we will only talk about Sanwa buttons, which is the standard.

-- This is the new official default.
+- This is close to the official default, which is 50/50.
 This set up is used on new Lightning Model cabs, and required by official tournaments run by Konami.

 - Compared to 50/20, it provides sufficient feedback when released, making it easier to time, handling jacks, and so on.

 - Compared to 50/40, it requires significantly less force to push down, making it ideal for extremely high density charts or DP players.

 - It is not too light; the 50g switch still provides sufficient amount of tactile feedback.